 1.Where can I find accredited practitioners of both CBT and ADHD coaching?

 The following are recommended resources for finding experienced CBT practitioners:

 - Resources section of Intensive CBT: How Fast can I Get Better?

-- The referral list for the American Psychology of ADHD & Related Disorders (APSARD)
+- The referral list for the American Professional Society of Attention and Related Disorders (APSARD)

 - Harvard, Duke, University of North Carolina, UCLA, USC, and Penn State have adult ADHD programs and that may offer referrals

 - Try reaching out to authors of books on adult ADHD who might have referrals

 2. Aside from checking accreditation, what should patients with ADHD look for and ask when assessing whether an ADHD coach or CBT practitioner is a good fit for them?

 The relationship between coach and client is a partnership; a good fit is vital.
 This article presents a list of questions to ask a prospective ADHD coach.
 In the responses, listen for less tangible, but equally important characteristics such as style, energy, and tone from each prospective coach.
 This guide from the ADDCA Blog can help provide additional guidance.

 I’d recommend asking about their experience working with adults with ADHD, including diagnostic evaluations and follow-up therapy.
 Ask about the CBT manuals or other books with which they are familiar, and their view on the executive function model of ADHD.
 This will also be a way to get a sense of “fit,” though that can be a different matter.